 First of all, you have to open the Command window with admin permission.
 To do this, go to the Start menu search for the cmd, right-click on the cmd from the list and choose Run as administrator.
 If any confirmation window appears then select Yes.

-Now, on the command prompt you have to run the below given commands one by one.
+Now, on the command prompt, you have to run the below-given commands one by one.
 You should run these commands in the listed order:

-On the Command prompt type netsh winsock reset and hit the Enter key to run this command.
+On the Command prompt type netsh Winsock reset and hit the Enter key to run this command.

-Again, type netsh int ip reset and hit the Enter key.
+- Type netsh int ip reset and hit the Enter key.

-Type ipconfig /release and press Enter.
+- Type ipconfig /release and press Enter.

-Type ipconfig /renew and press Enter.
+- Then type ipconfig /renew and press Enter.

-Type ipconfig /flushdns and press Enter.
+- Type ipconfig /flushdns and press Enter.

 After running all of the above-given commands, check for the issue.

-Method 4: Try to Reset the Network
+Solution 4: Try to Reset the Network

 Note: This method will remove all the installed network adapters and the settings.

-Step 1: Click on the Start button and then choose Settings
+1: Click on the Start button and then choose Settings

-Step 2: Choose Network & Internet and then select Status -> Network reset and then click on the Reset now at last Yes
+2: Choose Network & Internet and then select Status -> Network reset and then click on the Reset now at last Yes

-Method 5: Disable the Firewall
+Solution 5: Disable the Firewall